Greenlandicsmiley/dhcpDialog/README.md

 **Currently working on**: Making the script more readable and better.
+Update from the interface to different distros (you can already do that yourself).

 **Why would anyone need/use this?**